How To Remove Manganese From Water: Treatments, Removal, And More

 Reverse osmosis

 Reverse osmosis is a process that removes dissolved particles from water by passing them through a semipermeable membrane.
-For example, reverse osmosis effectively removes manganese from water but is also expensive and requires a lot of energy.
+For example, reverse osmosis effectively removes manganese from water but is expensive and requires much energy.

 Advantages